Notice: We are finished accepting members for this year.

 Is MMT a class or club?

 MMT is a co-curricular activity at Miami University.
 Essentially, it's a class.
-Participants receive a single credit hour per semester and are graded.
+Participants receive 2 credit hours per semester and are letter graded.
 Coaches have the final word on all decisions regarding team composition and program finances.
 Coaches also dictate the schedule and determine competitive strategies.
 That being said, competitors play an active role within the organization.
 Coaches and competitors collaborate and the program is only as successful as the students are invested.

 What's it like to be in MMT?

 It's like finding a second family.
 A family of competitive, type-A personalities.
 But we love each other and we've got one another's backs.
 And the traditions and customs that make Miami Mock Trial one of a kind have the potential to define your college experience.
 Whether it's being sorted into one of the four houses or being assigned a big, MMT is a tight knit organization.
 We're passionate, dedicated individuals that work hard, play hard, and support one another.

 How much does it cost to be in MMT?

 $150/semester (plus whatever it may cost for you to buy a suit).
 Transportation and hotel accommodations are covered by the program.
-You will have to pay for most of your meals when we travel (which, when in NY or CA, can be fairly pricey).
+You will have to pay for most of your meals when we travel.

 How much of a time commitment is MMT?